bobbyiliev/101-linux-commands-ebook/ebook/en/content/059-the-sort-command.md

 Note: This command does not actually change the input file, i.e. file.txt.

+### The sort function on a file with mixed case content

-Sort function with mix file i.e. uppercase and lower case: When we have a mix file with both uppercase and lowercase letters then first the upper case letters would be sorted following with the lower case letters.
+i.e. uppercase and lower case: When we have a mix file with both uppercase and lowercase letters then first the upper case letters would be sorted following with the lower case letters.

 Example: